 NAICS Download

-I found that there’s a NAICS api on Github with 91 stars.
-If you’re comfortable with API then this may be for you.
+I found that there’s a NAICS API on GitHub with 91 stars.
+If you’re comfortable with an API then this may be for you.
 But I still feel my solution offers the following benefits:

-I offered a ready-to-download table that you can download and use even you don’t know what’s an API.
+I offered a ready-to-download table that you can use even if you don’t know what an API is.

-Let me know if there’re other good NAICS solutions!
+Let me know if there are other good NAICS solutions!

 2 TL;DR

-While NAICS (North American Industrial Classification System) data is public on its own website and US Census’s website , utilizing it is tedious, as it’s presented as an HTML page and users have to convert it into a 2D table.
+While NAICS (North American Industry Classification System) data is public on its own website and the US Census website, utilizing it is tedious, as it’s presented as HTML pages and users have to convert it into a 2D table.

-I wrote a simple Scrapy crawler to collect all the NACIS classification results.
-(There’re three versions of NAICS: 2012, 2017, and 2022).
+I wrote a simple Scrapy crawler to collect all the NAICS classification results.
+(There are three versions of NAICS: 2012, 2017, and 2022).
 The source code is hosted on my GitHub.

 How to download: